MathieuNls/bianca/bianca.md

 Table \ref{tab:results} shows the results of applying BIANCA in terms of the company name, project name, a short description of the project, the number of classes, the number of commits, the number of defect-commits, the number of defect-commits detected by BIANCA, precision (%), recall (%), F$_1$-measure and the average difference, in days, between detected commit and the _original_ commit inserting the defect for the first time.

 With $\alpha$ = 35%, BIANCA achieves in average a precision of 90.75% (13,899/15,316) commits identified as risky.
 Theses commits triggered the opening of an issue and had to be fixed later on.
-On the other hand, BIANCA achieves in average 37.15% recall (15,316/41,225), and an average F$_1$ measure of 52.72%.
+BIANCA achieves in average 37.15% recall (15,316/41,225) and an average F$_1$ measure of 52.72%.
 Also, out of the 15,316 commits BIANCA classified as _risky_, only 1,320 (8.6%) were because they were matching a defect-commit inside the same project.
 This finding supports the idea that developers of a project are not likely to introduce the same defect twice while developers of different projects that share  dependencies are, in fact, likely to introduce similar defects.
 We believe this is an important finding for researchers aiming to achieve cross-project defect prevention, regardless of the technique (e.g., statistical model, AST comparison, code comparison, etc.) employed.